hotrodorm/hotrod/hotrod-project/docs/quick-docs/README.md

 HotRod is an open source ORM for Spring and Spring Boot geared towards high performance persistence for relational databases.

+The persistence layer can be generated with a minimal configuration and the CRUD functionality can quickly help to start prototyping an application.

 Overview:
 - [Features](./features.md).